gaellericher/advent-of-code-2022/README.md

 https://adventofcode.com/2022/

-Original goal: use different and new languages
+Original goal: use different languages and take the opportunity to learn new ones.

-Actual achievement: fall back to Python.
+Actual achievement: just use Python and try to catch up the days.

-## Required
+## Inputs
-Place input files at the same level as Python script files
+Place input files at the same level as the Python script files.

 ## Run
-Run all days with:
+Run all the problems with:
 ```cmd
 ./run.sh
 ```